 For information on Faith & Leadership’s educational programs, explore clergy training programs, and the Study Leave for Ministry Professionals program, designed to help clergy and others pursue a self-defined course of study at Duke.

 The Association of Theological Schools is a membership organization of more than 250 Jewish and Christian theology schools in North America that offer advanced ministry degrees and programs.
 Clergy and others looking to pursue programs in religion and theological study – including for continuing education credit – may use the site’s archived data to identify suitable institutions.

 Basic Research Websites

 The American Theological Library Association is an association of theological libraries and librarians that provides tools for research in religion and theology to graduates of participating theology schools and seminaries.

-The Association of Religion Data Archives publishes quality research data about congregations, educators, researchers and the press.
-Archived data includes historical and current church church membership reports and church membership mapping; church demographic reports based on census tracts; denominational profiles; and national and regional religion profiles of virtually every country or region in the world.
-For interpretive insights, explore the ARDA blog, “Ahead of the Trend.”
+The Association of Religion Data Archives is a data archive that provides access to quality data on religion to congregations, educators, researchers and the press.
+Archived data includes historical and current church membership reports and church membership mapping; church demographic reports based on census tracts; denominational profiles; and national and regional religion profiles of virtually every country or region in the world.
+For interpretive insights, explore the ARDA blogs, “Ahead of the Trend” and “GlobalPlus.”